COVID Guidance - resumption of activities. Specific guidance can be found HERE.

-BHS volunteer committees carried out over hundreds of events for the BHS in 2017.
-This huge amount of work helps to deliver our charitable objectives and brings us closer to achieving our mission.
+BHS volunteer committees carry out hundreds of events for the BHS.
+This huge amount of work helps to deliver our charitable objectives and brings us closer to achieving our vision and mission.

 Planning an Event